cuelang/cue/doc/ref/spec.md

 ### Primary expressions

 Primary expressions are the operands for unary and binary expressions.
+A default expression is only valid as an operand to a disjunction.

 ```
 PrimaryExpr =
 	Operand |
 	Conversion |
+	DefaultExpr |
 	PrimaryExpr Selector |
 	PrimaryExpr Index |
 	PrimaryExpr Slice |
 	PrimaryExpr Arguments .

+DefaultExpr    = "*" Expression
 Selector       = "." identifier .
 Index          = "[" Expression "]" .
 Slice          = "[" [ Expression ] ":" [ Expression ] "]"